Reducing the Computational Complexity of Pseudoinverse for the Incremental Broad Learning System on Added Inputs

 \section{Introduction}

-Single layer feedforward neural networks (SLFN) with universal approximation capability have been widely applied in classification and regression ~\cite{BL_Ref_18,BL_Ref_19,BL_Ref_20}.
-For SLFN, traditional train methods, i.e., Gradient-descent-based learning algorithms ~\cite{BL_Ref_22,BL_Ref_23}, converge slowly.
+Single layer feedforward neural networks (SLFN) with universal approximation capability have been widely applied in classification and regression~\cite{BL_Ref_18,BL_Ref_19,BL_Ref_20}.
+Traditional methods to train SLFN, i.e., Gradient-descent-based learning algorithms~\cite{BL_Ref_22,BL_Ref_23}, converge slowly.
 They may halt at a local minimum, and their generalization performance is sensitive to the training parameters (e.g., learning rate).
-A different train method, the random vector functional-link neural network (RVFLNN)~\cite{BL_Ref_19}, has fast learning speed, and offers the generalization capability in function approximation~\cite{BL_Ref_20}.
+As a different method to train SLFN, the random vector functional-link neural network (RVFLNN)~\cite{BL_Ref_19} has fast learning speed, and offers the generalization capability in function approximation~\cite{BL_Ref_20}.
 In RVFLNN, only the output weights are trained, while the input weights and the biases are randomly generated.

 For a new added node or input, a dynamic step-wise updating algorithm was proposed in \cite{27_ref_BL_trans_paper} to update the output weights of the RVFLNN easily, by only computing the pseudoinverse of the corresponding added node or input.
-Then in \cite{BL_trans_paper}, Broad Learning System (BLS) was proposed to improve the previous scheme~\cite{27_ref_BL_trans_paper} in three aspects.
-Firstly, BLS generates the mapped features from the input data to form the feature nodes, which are enhanced as the enhancement nodes with random weights, and finally it uses the feature nodes and the enhancement nodes as its input.
+Then in \cite{BL_trans_paper}, broad learning system (BLS) was proposed to improve the previous scheme~\cite{27_ref_BL_trans_paper} in three aspects.
+Firstly, BLS generates the mapped features from the input data to form the feature nodes, which are enhanced as the enhancement nodes with random weights, and finally it feeds the connections of all the feature and enhancement nodes into the output.
 Secondly, BLS updates the output weights easily for any number of new added nodes or inputs, by utilizing only one iteration to compute the pseudoinverse of the corresponding added nodes or inputs.
 Lastly, the ridge regression approximation of the pseudoinverse is applied to compute the output weights for BLS, to achieve a better generalization performance.